 But in THIS life we are friends who, after 25 years, are still propping one another up when we it feels like we are about to collapse.

 In this life Wendy and I began as two kids resolved in our commitment to self-imposed exile and we’ve maintained an eye on one another as our lives have taken us on our journeys.
-We’ve enjoyed watching our families grow and our seeing each step we take through life.
+We’ve enjoyed watching our families grow and seeing each step we take through our lives.

-Kristin and I have watched ourselves and each other go from kids whose parents were told, on every report card since time began, that we had so much potential if only we could just focus and stop talking so much turn into adults who are actually reaching some of that potential….and WITHOUT having to keep our mouths shut…at least not all the time.
+Kristin and I have watched ourselves and each other go from kids whose teachers loved to tell our parents of our unfulfilled potential turn into adults who are actually reaching some of that potential….and WITHOUT having to keep our mouths shut…at least not all the time.

-In this life Kristin and I keep going because the other keeps going and every step we take in our respective relationships and careers and education and children have been steps taken together…sometimes side by side, sometimes one carrying the other, and sometimes dragging the other kicking and screaming.
+In this life Kristin and I keep going because the other keeps going and every step we take in life have been steps taken together…sometimes side by side, sometimes one carrying the other, and sometimes one dragging the other kicking and screaming.

-25 years ago the only thing 25 years meant was that in 1968 the Beatles released their self-titled album, affectionately known as The White Album.
+25 years ago the only thing 25 years meant was that in 1968 the Beatles released the White Album.